reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

 Well formatted ticks are an important part of publishing-ready figures.
 Matplotlib provides a totally configurable system for ticks.
-There are tick locators to specify where ticks should appear and tick formatters to make ticks look like the way you want.
+There are tick locators to specify where ticks should appear and tick formatters to give ticks the appearance you want.
 Major and minor ticks can be located and formatted independently from each other.
 Per default minor ticks are not shown, i.e. there is only an empty list for them because it is as NullLocator (see below).